Kamloops NorthPaws

 The Kamloops NorthPaws are a collegiate summer baseball team located in Kamloops, British Columbia.
 The NorthPaws are members of the West Coast League and since 2022 have played their home games at NorBrock Stadium.

 The Northpaws were founded following the conclusion of the 2020 season but did not play until 2022 due to COVID restrictions.
 The NorthPaws clinched their first playoff berth that same year but have not been back since.
+The NorthPaws are also one of three teams in the league to never clinch a winning regular season record alongside Port Angeles and Springfield.

 History

 The Kamloops NorthPaws were founded in 2020 as an expansion member of the West Coast League.
 The franchise was announced on September 9, 2020, by owners Norm Daley, Neal Perry, and Jon Pankuch.
 The moniker NorthPaws was selected to denote Canadian pride and show cohesion among local baseball programs.
 Additionally, the name is a play on the term southpaw.
 The colors red and black were chosen with the incorporation of cream to provide a vintage look.
 Surrey native, Cole Armstrong was tabbed as the club's first manager.

 The NorthPaws debut season was delayed to 2022 when the league's Canadian teams sat out the 2021 season due to COVID-19 restrictions.